all-of-us/workbench/README.md

 ## Setup

-Docker must be installed to build and run code.
+Docker must be installed to build and run code (For Google workstations, see go/installdocker.).
+Ruby is required to run our development scripts, which document common operations and provide a convenient way to perform them.

 ### UI